-Using a complex instruction set and SIMD benefits static filtering performance.
-Thanks to the capability of aggregating multiple simple operations into one instruction, a Swift program has much fewer instructions than its BPF counterpart.
-As a result, even though its perinstruction interpretation overhead is slightly higher than that of BPF, Swift achieves much lower interpretation overhead of an entire filter program.
-While the filter engine size of Swift (24KB) is much larger than that of BPF (6KB), our experimental results show that the larger code size has insignificant impact on performance.
-Even running Swift on the CPU with only 12KB L1 cache ("PC1" in our experiment setup), there is still no observable performance degradation indicating cache thrashing.
+Thanks to the capability of aggregating multiple simple operations into one instruction, Swift programs have much fewer instructions than their BPF counterpart.
+As a result, even though its per-instruction interpretation overhead is slightly higher than that of BPF, Swift achieves much lower interpretation overhead of an entire filter program.
+While the filter engine size of Swift (24 kB) is much larger than that of BPF (6 kB), our experimental results show that the larger code size has insignificant impact on performance.
+Even running Swift on the CPU with only 12 kB L1 cache ("PC1" in our experiment setup), there is still no observable performance degradation indicating cache thrashing.

 Swift's superior dynamic filtering performance is mainly attributed to its very low filter update latency.
-For a filtering program with N primitives and experiencing M changes per update, the three pre-processing phases in BPF-recompiling the entire filter, copying the whole compiled filter code to the kernel, and security checking-all take O(N) runtime.
+For a filtering program with N primitives and experiencing M changes per update, the three preprocessing phases in BPF-recompiling the entire filter, copying the whole compiled filter code to the kernel, and security checking-all take O(N) run-time.
 However, performing the same filter update in Swift involves neither compilation nor security checking.
-The only required operations, mapping the changed primitives into instruction opcodes and parameters, and copying the modified instructions into kernel, take O(M) runtime.
-Because the filter update in Swift is only related to the number of changes per update (M), not to the complexity of the existing filter (N), its filter update latency can be substantially lower than that of BPF, especially when N is large (i.e., the filtering criteria are complicated).
-Furthermore, hierarchical execution optimization can avoid performance degradation caused by redundant filter instructions.
+The only required operations, mapping the changed primitives into instruction opcodes and parameters, and copying the modified instructions into kernel, take O(M) run-time.
+Because the filter update in Swift is only related to the number of changes per update (M), not to the complexity of the existing filter (N), its filter update latency can be substantially lower than that of BPF, especially when N is large (i.e., long and complex filtering criteria).